Department of Families, Community Services and Indigenous Affairs: Other partnerships involve

-Reducing Red Tape
+Reducing red tape

 FaCSIA has also been focused on reducing administrative red tape in its operational activities and business processes in order to maximise efficiency and outcomes.

 Consultations with the department occurred from October 2005 to June 2006 to discover new ways of decreasing administrative inefficiencies whilst ensuring that quality standards were upheld within the government department.
 These consultations were held with service providers, advisory bodies through emails, discussions and round table discussions held in each state and territory.

 The outcome of these consultations have been uploaded for public access in the form of Progress Reports.
 In summary, the Progress Reports suggested a streamlining of FaCSIA's processes by establishing performance reporting and established frameworks for reporting, funding arrangements and application processes.
 These Progress Reports have been implemented to some extent, with FaCSIA implementing funding application processes and agreements on an IT streamlined platform in 2006–07.